shajahank1/odoo-cheat-sheet/UI/influencing-view-beha-appearance.md

             """
         }
 ```
-> In the Python controller, we define a route /module_name/hello that returns a JSON response containing HTML content.
-The HTML content includes a <link> tag for a stylesheet (banner.css) and an <h1> tag with the text "Hello, World!".When this route is accessed, Odoo will fetch the HTML content returned by this controller and prepend it to the form view.
+- In the Python controller, we define a route /module_name/hello that returns a JSON response containing HTML content.
+The HTML content includes a ```<link>``` tag for a stylesheet (banner.css) and an ```<h1>``` tag with the text "Hello, World!".When this route is accessed, Odoo will fetch the HTML content returned by this controller and prepend it to the form view.

 - Result:When the form view is rendered, the HTML content fetched from the controller route will be displayed above the form fields.
-The stylesheet specified in the HTML content will be applied, and the text "Hello, World!" will be displayed in a heading (<h1>).This allows you to dynamically inject custom HTML content into your views based on server-side logic, providing flexibility and customization options in your Odoo applications.
+The stylesheet specified in the HTML content will be applied, and the text "Hello, World!" will be displayed in a heading ```(<h1>).``` This allows you to dynamically inject custom HTML content into your views based on server-side logic, providing flexibility and customization options in your Odoo applications.